-It’s creepy knowing someone is accessing your phone against your will.
+It’s creepy knowing someone is secretly accessing your phone.
 We keep a lot of personal and important information on our cell phones.
 We do our banking, talk with friends and family, access our email account, and other personal information.
 With this being said, mobile security is very important.
-You’ll want to take action right away if you believe you’ve been hacked.
+Take action right away if you believe you’ve been hacked.
 If you’re thinking “My phone was hacked, how do I fix it?”, let’s take a look at what you can do.

 Signs Someone Is Hacking Your Phone

-- Unknown Apps: A hacked phone will often have unfamiliar apps running in the background.
+- Unknown Apps: A hacked phone will frequently have unfamiliar apps running in the background.
 These are special hacker apps not available in the official app store.

 - Constant Low Battery: Hacking a phone will quickly run the battery down.
 A constant dead battery is a sign something could be wrong.

-- Hot, Hot, Hot: Does your phone feel hot even if you haven’t been using it?
+- Hot, Hot, Hot: Does your phone feel hot even if you haven’t been utilizing it?
 That could be an indicator you’ve been hacked.
 Extra activity will cause any device to heat up.

-- Strange Charges: Are there charges on your phone bill that you don’t understand?
+- Strange Charges: Are there unknown charges on your phone bill?
 Hackers tracking you with GPS will cause roaming and data charges to go much higher.

 - Nonsensical Text Messages: Hacked phones will often receive texts in code or that are otherwise indecipherable.
-It happens when the phone’s message system picks up the coded messages delivered from the hacker.
+It happens when the phone’s message system picks up the coded messages delivered by the hacker.